There is more to Cottesloe than the iconic beach view of the Indiana or the magnificent Sculptures by the Sea held each year in early March.

-Even if you don't walk all the way to the Vlamingh Memorial take an adventure and walk south of Cottesloe to check out the sundial on the south side of the Cottesloe Groyne.
-The time was spot on when I was there.
+Even if you don't walk all the way to the Vlamingh Memorial make an adventure and walk south of Cottesloe to check out the sundial on the south side of the Cottesloe Groyne.
+The time was spot on when we were there.

 If you enjoy this walk you can also explore the coastal path north of Cottesloe to Swanbourne, stopping at the Secret Gnome Garden on the way or exploring Melon Hill and the Allen Park Heritage Precinct.